 The short answer is to educate yourself on this page as to how our practice will operate in the event of a pandemic.

-Get the influenza vaccination when it comes out in April as having the risk of influenza is an extra burden to be concerned about.
+Get the influenza vaccination as having the risk of influenza is an extra burden to be concerned about.